 1. Schedule an Annual Chimney Inspection

-Before you even think about using your fireplace this winter, you need to be sure it’s safe.
+Before you use your fireplace this winter, you need to be sure it’s safe.
 The best way to do this is with an annual chimney inspection by a certified chimney sweep.

 You may wonder why an annual inspection is necessary.
-After all, you probably used your chimney last winter and it worked fine.
-The reason it’s necessary is a lot can happen to a chimney over the course of a year.
+After all, you probably used your chimney last winter, and it worked fine.
+The reason it’s necessary is a lot can happen to a chimney over a year.

-For example, the rain slowly erodes away at the chimney material and can create cracks and leaks.
+For example, the rain slowly erodes the chimney material, creating cracks and leaks.
 These types of damage can lead to many problems, including:

 - Decreasing the structural integrity of your chimney